akveg-map/class-descriptions/00_data_entry/330_ArcticBarrenandSparselyVegetated.md

 ## Dynamics

 **Dynamics Description:**  This is a late-successional type where the development of vegetation is controlled by the climatic factors of cold winter temperatures and intense summer solar radiation and may be reset by site factors such as exposure to desiccating winds, avalanche, and colluvial processes.
-Permafrost is present, but ice-poor, thus perigacial processes are relatively inactive.
+Permafrost is present, but ice-poor; thus perigacial processes are relatively inactive.

-**Range Description:** Occurring throughout the Arctic bioclimatic zone, broadly associated with high elevation sites in the Brooks Range.
+**Range Description:** Occurring throughout the Arctic bioclimatic zone, broadly associated with high-elevation sites in the Brooks Range.

 **Rarity on Landscape:** Uncommon

 ## Environment

 **Environment Description**: This [level] develops on sites that are too unstable or exposed to support continuous vegetation.
-Typical settings include bedrock outcrops, cliffs, and rocky high elevation summits, ridges, and sideslopes; less common settings include the active portions of inland sand dunes and the margins of streams, rivers, ponds, and lakes.
+Typical settings include bedrock outcrops, cliffs, and rocky high-elevation summits, ridges, and sideslopes; less common settings include the active portions of inland sand dunes and the margins of streams, rivers, ponds, and lakes.
 Owing to disturbance, there is minimal soil development.
-Thin organics may accumulate over coarse mineral substrates in protected pockets of otherwise exposed, high elevation sites.
-Here soils are patchy, excessively drained and characterized by low fertility and productivity.
+Thin organics may accumulate over coarse mineral substrates in protected pockets of otherwise exposed, high-elevation sites.
+Here, soils are patchy, excessively drained, and characterized by low fertility and productivity.
 Depending on parent material, soils may be circumneutral or acidic.

 **Physiography:** [physiography_text]